jrgnicho/platformer_games_project/README.md

 ### Info
 - This game code can be used with python 2.7 and 3.0 (recommended) and has been built with the following libraries:

-  - ROS:
-    - See the [ros wiki](http://wiki.ros.org/indigo/Installation/Ubuntu) for installation instructions.
-Only the ROS-Base option is needed
-    - This game only uses the **rospkg** module to locate directories and resources
-    - The ROS command tools (roscd, rospack, rosrun, etc) can be used too

   - Panda3D:
     - Game engine [Panda3D SDK](http://www.panda3d.org)